 github.com/FrancoisCarouge

-I believe this is the first extensive open source and permissive implementation of a typed linear algebra library.
+Thank you for joining this talk about what I believe to be the first extensive open source and permissive implementation of a typed linear algebra library in C++.
 I hope this talk will help you build safer linear algebra applications.
-This QR code and link will take you to the library.
-At this time I would like to thank you and I would welcome any question.
+You can find this talk and the library by following this link.
+At this time I would welcome any question or comment.

 Abstract